Using Mathematica for Quantum Mechanics: A Student's Manual: preface

-This lecture tries to bridge the gap between simple analytic calculations and brute-force large-scale computations.
+Learning quantum mechanics is difficult and counter-intuitive.
+The first lectures I heard were filled with strange concepts that had no relationship with the mechanics I knew, and it took me years of solving research problems until I acquired even a semblance of understanding and intuition.
+This process is much like learning a new language, in which a solid mastery of the concepts and rules is required before new ideas and relationships can be expressed fluently.

+The major difficulty in bridging the chasm between introductory quantum lectures, on the one hand, and advanced research topics, on the other, was for me the lack of such a language, or of a technical framework in which quantum ideas could be expressed and manipulated.
+On the one hand, I had the hand tools of algebraic notation, which are understandable but only serve to express very small systems and ideas; on the other hand I had diagrams, circuits, and quasi-phenomenological formulae that describe interesting research problems, but which are difficult to grasp with the mathematical detail I was looking for.

+This book is an attempt to help students transform all of the concepts of quantum mechanics into concrete computer representations, which can be constructed, evaluated, analyzed, and hopefully understood at a deeper level than what is possible with more abstract representations.
+It was written for a Master's and PhD lecture given yearly at the University of Basel, Switzerland.
+The goal is to give a language to the student in which to speak about quantum physics in more detail, and to start the student on a path of fluency in this language.
 We will revisit most of the problems encountered in introductory quantum mechanics, focusing on computer implementations for finding analytical as well as numerical solutions and their visualization.
-We will be approaching topics such as the following: \begin{itemize} \item You have calculated the energy eigenstates of single particles in simple potentials.
-How can such calculations be generalized to non-trivial potentials? \item How can we calculate the behavior of interacting particles? \item How can we describe the internal spin structure of particles?
-How does this internal structure couple to the particles' motion? \item You have heard that quantum mechanics describes our everyday world just as well as classical mechanics does, but you may never have seen an example where this is calculated in detail and where the transition from the classical behavior to the quantum-mechanical behavior is evident. \end{itemize}

-Most of these calculations are too complicated to be done by hand.
+On our journey we approach questions such as: \begin{itemize} \item You already know how to calculate the energy eigenstates of a single particle in a simple one-dimensional potential.
+How can such calculations be generalized to non-trivial potentials, higher dimensions, and interacting particles? \item You have heard that quantum mechanics describes our everyday world just as well as classical mechanics does, but have you ever seen an example where such behavior is calculated in detail and where the transition from classical to quantum physics is evident? \item How can we describe the internal spin structure of particles?
+How does this internal structure couple to the particles' motion? \item What are qubits and quantum circuits, and how can they be assembled to simulate a future quantum computer? \end{itemize} Most of the calculations necessary to study and visualize such problems are too complicated to be done by hand.
 Even relatively simple problems, such as two interacting particles in a one-dimensional trap, do not have analytic solutions and require the use of computers for their solution and visualization.
 More complex problems scale exponentially with the number of degrees of freedom, and make the use of large computer simulations unavoidable.